Skip to content

 THE SOLUTION

-MYOB adopted the cloud native BloxOne DDI solution from Infoblox to augment the Microsoft Windows servers it had used to administer DNS and DHCP operations for many years.
-The industry’s first cloud-managed solution for managing DNS, DHCP and IPAM, BloxOne DDI eliminates the complexity, bottlenecks and scalability limitations of traditional DDI implementations.
-Also, because BloxOne DDI fully automates IP address management, Kerr and the networks team were able to eliminate the antiquated and very manual process of using spreadsheets to store, track and assign IP addresses, as well as remove the networks team from being involved.
+MYOB adopted the cloud native Infoblox DDI solution from Infoblox to augment the Microsoft Windows servers it had used to administer DNS and DHCP operations for many years.
+The industry’s first cloud-managed solution for managing DNS, DHCP and IPAM, Infoblox DDI eliminates the complexity, bottlenecks and scalability limitations of traditional DDI implementations.
+Also, because Infoblox DDI fully automates IP address management, Kerr and the networks team were able to eliminate the antiquated and very manual process of using spreadsheets to store, track and assign IP addresses, as well as remove the networks team from being involved.
 Automating these steps enabled the DevOps team to work at its own pace and consume its IP address allocation by code without needing to interact with the networks team.

 According to Kerr, “It’s fully automated, fully self-service for the DevOps teams, and the networks team doesn’t need to be involved at all.
 We’ve also recently taken the code responsible out of the bigger infrastructure bootstrap template and made just the necessary code available and downloadable from our AWS service catalog.
 This is good if an engineer just wants to automate the IP address range allocation inside their own code.”